slolkunchik/fancy-weather/readme.md

 ## Live demo of the project - https://fancy-weather2019.netlify.com/

-application works correctly in the latest version of Chrome
+application works correctly in the latest version of Chrome.
+### Please turn off your browser block sistem in order to have correct access to the site.

 ## Key skills
 - work with API